aeon-toolkit/aeon/docs/developer_guide/add_estimators.md

 ``aeon`` is structured along modules encompassing specific learning tasks, e.g., forecasting, classification, regression or segmentation, with a class structure to reflect that.
-See the `base class overview <https://www.aeon-toolkit. org/en/stable/examples/base/base_classes.html>` for more on the code structure.
+See the [base class overview](https://www.aeon-toolkit.org/en/stable/examples/base/base_classes.html) for more on the code structure.

 We tag each estimator with a type associated with the relevant base classifier.
 For example, the type of an estimator that extends BaseForecaster is "forecaster" and the